Hōjōki: Synopsis

 In the Yōwa era, there was a two-year famine caused by the onslaught of droughts, typhoons, floods and the fact that grains never ripened for harvest.
 People abandoned their land; some moved to the mountains.
 Buddhist prayers and rites were performed to remedy the situations but to no effect.
 Beggars began to fill the streets, and the famine became an epidemic in the second year.
 Bodies of those who starved lined the streets with almost no passage for horses and carriages.
 Some tore down their houses for simple resources to sell for spare change; others went to the extent of stealing Buddhist images and temple furnishings to sell.
 Chōmei reveals that he was born in this age, and he recounts that one of the saddest occurrences is when loved ones died first by starving to feed their family or lovers.
 Chōmei also gruesomely describes, "I also saw a small child who, not knowing that his mother was dead, lay beside her, sucking at her breast."

-The priest Ryugo of Ninna Temple grievingly marked the first letter of the Sanskrit alphabet on the foreheads of the dead to link them to Buddha.
+The Shingon priest Ryugo of Ninna Temple grievingly marked the first letter of the Siddhaṃ script on the foreheads of the dead to link them to the Buddha.
 He counted their bodies lining from Ichijō of the north to Kujō of the south and Kyōgoku of the east to Suzaku of the west totaling in 42,300 Corpses, although there were more.

-A devastating earthquake happened, which caused the mountains to crumble, water to flow onto land, and shrines to be destroyed.
+A devastating earthquake occurred, causing the mountains to crumble, water to flow onto land, and shrines to be destroyed.
 The earthquake was so dangerous that people's homes could be crushed at any moment.
-After the earthquake subsided, there came a period of aftershocks which lasted 3 months.
+After the earthquake subsided, a period of aftershocks lasting 3 months ensued.
 This was during the Saiko era (around 855), when many significant events occurred: the great earthquake, and the head falling from the Buddha at Tōdai Temple.